2020 Stadium Series Jersey Countdown

 It’s that time of the year again…the annual Stadium Series featuring

-4 games 2 games 1 game on February 23, 2019 with the Flyers and the Penguins renewing the Battle of Pennsylvania with a game at Lincoln Financial Field in Philadelphia.
+4 games 2 games 1 game (Is it always going to be one per year?
+It kinda feels that way.) on February 15, 2020 with the Avalanche and the Kings taking the field ice at Falcon Stadium, located on the campus of the U.S. Air Force Academy in Colorado Springs, CO.
 So, it’s time to do our annual countdown of the all the Stadium Series jerseys in existence.
-With two new additions this year, we’re up to 19 jerseys.
-Where will these editions of the Penguins and Flyers fit in with the rest of them, and are either of them good enough to take top spot?
-(Spoiler: nope.)
+With two new additions this year, we’re up to 21 jerseys.
+Where will these editions of the Kings and Avalanche fit in with the rest of them, and are either of them good enough to take top spot?

-Just to be clear, design elements that are related to the league-mandated jersey templates (like 2014’s stupidly slanted sleeve numbers, or the stupidly large sleeve numbers, for example) won’t be considered, as they were league-mandated, leaving the teams with little recourse but to include them.
+Just to be clear, design elements that are related to the league-mandated jersey templates (like 2014’s slanted sleeve numbers, or the always-large sleeve numbers, for example) won’t be considered, as they were league-mandated, leaving the teams with little recourse but to include them (unless you’re Lou Lamoriello circa 2014).

-Yup, still at the bottom.
-These are little more than orange pyjamas with a bad fake-chrome jersey on them.
+They’re not last anymore!
+But, these are still little more than orange pyjamas with a bad fake-chrome jersey on them.
 There’s too few other elements to counteract the extremeness of the orange that completely dominates the entire uniform.
 It needed full sleeve stripes, as well as striping along the bottom of the jerseys, and maybe ever the shoulder yokes.
 Just orange is just too much, and with the black gloves and pants, it’s getting a little Halloween-esque.
 And in case nobody has yet mentioned it (I’ve mentioned it many times on other posts), orange and beige don’t really work together.
 Kudos to Jonas Hiller though, for fully embracing the monstrosity of it all, by adding an orange helmet and pads to compliment these jerseys…if you can use the word ‘compliment’.
-If I may offer an alternate idea for the Ducks that would have been awesome?
-How about the jerseys from the movie they’re originally named after?
+But, compared to the 2019 Flyers, at least there was some contrast on here.

 Let’s face it, none of the 2019 entries into the Stadium Series jersey library are very good.
 The ultra-modern/minimalist approach to the Stadium Series in general goes overboard here, paring down the Penguins logo to a single colour with a few gold stripes on a black jersey…and that’s it.
-I applaud Adidas for trying to do some new things here and pushing the boundaries of a hockey jersey, but these jerseys push it too far, taking it into bland pyjama/practice jersey territory.
-So why the Penguins lower?
-At least the Flyers have an orange jersey.
+Again, I applaud Adidas for trying to do some new things here and pushing the boundaries of a hockey jersey, but these jerseys push it too far, taking it into bland pyjama/practice jersey territory.
+And the helmets, though innovative, look like a blotchy mess with all the edges on a hockey helmet.

-Speaking of Philly…these are just not good jerseys.
-Extremely similar to the Ducks all-orange jerseys above, these all-black pyjamas get a higher spot because they have some bold orange stripes on them.
+Another Flyers entry, and while they’ve climbed a bit since last year, they’re still not great jerseys.
+These all-black pyjamas get a higher spot than the 2019 Flyers jerseys because, there’s at least some contrast on them, and the bold orange stripes add at least some energy to it.
 I understand it’s difficult to create something amazing when you’ve already got one of the best jersey sets in the league, but this is a complete missed opportunity to do something that was at least somewhat interesting.
-They’re just so underwhelming and missing anything to get even the smallest amount excited about, we’ll just move along to the next jersey on the list thanks.
+They’re underwhelming and missing anything to get even the smallest amount excited about, we’ll just move along to the next jersey on the list thanks.

 All things considered, these are fine jerseys.
 Then why so low?
 Because there’s not much to discuss.
 The Devils (aka Lou Lamoriello) were extremely adverse to any sort of alternative- or celebratory-anything outside of their brand.
 They’ve changed their designs once, in 1992, going from green-and-red to black-and-red and slightly simplifying the design of their jerseys.
 That’s it.
 So, for the Stadium Series, they’re just brought back their green-and-red jerseys, identical to what they wore pre-1992 and called it a day.
 As I said earlier, it’s not a bad jersey at all (although those extra white stripes on the sleeves are weird) but there’s so little creativity or celebration of anything involved, it’s hard to get excited about it at all.
 A complete missed opportunity, and that pushes it down this list.
 On the plus side, they didn’t go with a fake-chromed logo like the rest of the 2014 Stadium Series teams.
 And they ignored the jersey template given by the NHL.
 Lou Lamoriello didn’t care what Gary Bettman demanded apparently. #thuglife